Yeah, it sounds like an oximoron, but you might see it differently after you read this little story one of my clients told me the other day.

 Some months ago the onwer, a friend of my client, decided to change his beer supplier, leaving Pilsner Urquell for Stella Artois and Staropramen.
 He didn't have any issue with PU, but Pivovary Praha, the local minion of InBev, offered him to put new taps, a lit sign at the door and other marketing goodies (it might be that they also offered to pay for new lights for the bar, but I can't remember for sure).
 It was hard to resist.

 Since the change, business has improved considerably.
-Not because more people are coming, nor because patrons are drinking more beer than before.
-Actually, it is quite the opposite, they are drinking much less, they don't like the new offer (what a surprise!) and instead they are drinking more cocktails, sprirts and wine, which are more profitable than pints.
+Not because more people are coming, or because patrons are drinking more beer than before.
+Actually, it is quite the opposite, they are drinking much less, they don't like the new offer (what a surprise!) and instead they are drinking more cocktails, spririts and wine, which are more profitable than pints.
 The owner couldn't be happier.

 This has made me wonder if that isn't the reason why so many places in Prague, where people don't go for the beer (i.e. poshmodern cafés, pizzerias, ethnic restaurants, etc), stock Stella Artois (or Heineken, who seem to have adopted the same distribution strategy that worked so well for Stella a few years back).
 It can also be that most of the owners of this kind of places know very little about beer and many care even less.